timohausmann/quadtree-js/README.md

 This is a Javascript Quadtree implementation of the Java Methods descriped in this tutorial: http://gamedev.tutsplus.com/tutorials/implementation/quick-tip-use-quadtrees-to-detect-likely-collisions-in-2d-space/

+This is not a collision engine, but an algorythm to narrow down objects of possible collision.

 Please read the tutorial if you want to know more about Quadtrees.

 There are two examples:

 http://timohausmann.de/quadtree.js/simple.html
 http://timohausmann.de/quadtree.js/dynamic.html